Cilantro: Love It Or Hate It, And How To Grow It

 Anyone who has grown cilantro is familiar with the tell-tale chopped stems and shredded leaves.
 Rabbits and deer are fond of this herb.
 A physical barrier, such as a tall fence, is the best protection for garden-grown cilantro.
 Or grow it in a pot up on the deck.

 If you have one of those big (and I mean big) old lamp shades with “ribs”, remove the fabric and secure bird netting all around the frame.
 Sometimes you can find them at Salvation Army, Habitat for Humanity, or Good Will shops for a few dollars.
 Or construct something similar using supports and netting.
-Anchor the structure to the ground so it can’t be dislodged.
+Anchor the structure to the ground so it can’t be dislodged by a hungry rabbit.

 When cold weather comes in the fall, this lamp shade cloche will protect cilantro and parsley from deer and rabbits, and from severe cold.
 Wrap it in clear plastic to make a mini greenhouse (2 separated layers give better protection).
 Simple!
 Just remember to open it up in the daytime so the plant doesn’t overheat.
-I did this every winter in Maryland for flat-leaf parsley.
+I did this every winter, when I lived in Maryland, for flat-leaf parsley.

 The Black Swallowtail Butterfly